University of the Ozarks

-University of the Ozarks (U of O) is a private university in Clarksville, Arkansas.
+University of the Ozarks (U of O) is a private university in Clarksville, Arkansas, United States.
 Enrollment averages around 900 students, representing 25 countries.
 U of O is affiliated with the Presbyterian Church (U.S.A.).

 History

 University of the Ozarks traces its roots back to 1834, making it the oldest university in Arkansas and one of the oldest institutions of higher education west of the Mississippi River.
 It was founded by Cumberland Presbyterians in 1834 as Cane Hill School in Cane Hill, Arkansas in Washington County, later becoming Cane Hill College.
 Its successor, Arkansas Cumberland College, opened in Clarksville in September 1891.
 The name was changed to College of the Ozarks in 1920.
 The university alma mater was written in 1928 by Rev. John W. Laird, pastor of the Presbyterian Church of Rochester, New York.

 In 1875, the university became the first institution of higher education in Arkansas to admit women.

 In 1946, the university housed the state's first pharmacy school.

-During the years of World War II, the enrollment decreased to the point that the Board of Trustees decided to find a tenant for the facilities.
+During the years of World War II, the enrollment decreased to the point that the board of trustees decided to find a tenant for the facilities.
 From January 1944 through May 1945, the United States Navy leased the full campus for operating a Primary School in their Electronics Training Program.
 An estimated total of 3,000 Navy and Marine servicemen were trained in the three-month course.
 In this period, classes for the 150 College of the Ozarks students were held off-campus at the First Presbyterian Church; female students were mainly housed in the church's adjoining Manse.

 In 1957, the university became the first predominately white university in Arkansas to integrate, and in 1959 the first to graduate an African-American, more than 7 years before any others.
 In 1963 Ozarks athlete Sylvester Benson became the first African-American to compete in the Arkansas Intercollegiate Conference.

 In 1987, the name was changed to University of the Ozarks.
 The university enrollment has increased significantly since the mid-1990s, and the number of full-time faculty has been increased from 32 to 48.
 During the past decade, the university's supporters helped increase the school's endowment by 284 percent, contributing more than $100 million for academic programs, scholarships, faculty and staff benefits, and facilities.

-In 1998, U of O received the largest single monetary donation ever made to a private university in Arkansas - $39.5 million from the Walton Family Charitable Support Foundation.
+In 1998, U of O received the largest single monetary donation ever made to a private university in Arkansas: $39.5 million from the Walton Family Charitable Support Foundation.